janael-pinheiro/leet_code_solutions/README.md

 - Missing number;
 - Smallest range;
 - Number of good pairs;
-- Sum of all odd length sub arrays.
+- Sum of all odd length sub arrays;
+- Product of array except self.